HackingThings/SneakyExec/README.md

 # Usage
 Same as Vincents code: Replace with 32 bit shellcode if compiling as 32 bit, and 64 bit if compiling as 64 bit.

-## note: because this code compiles another program using the C# compiler, the new compiled binary will touch diak at a temp folder location so it might get detected by an AV then
+## note: because this code compiles another program using the C# compiler, the new compiled binary will touch disk at a temp folder location so it might get detected by an AV

 ### For educational purposes only!